ishween/SocialCampaignGenAI/FUTURE_SCOPE.md

 ---

-## 4. Multi-Language and Region Support

-**What it is:** Uncommenting the FR region entries in the campaign YAML files and extending the pipeline to additional locales.

-**Why it matters:** Enterprise campaigns routinely run across multiple markets with different languages, cultural references, and legal requirements around advertising copy.
-The `message_override` field per `RegionConfig` already supports per-region text in the data model, and Gemini handles multilingual overlay text natively.
-The FR configuration is already written in the YAML files - it is commented out only because POC evaluation was conducted in English.

-**What is needed:** Uncomment FR entries in `config/poc_campaign.yaml` and `config/test_existing_asset.yaml`.
-For production expansion to RTL languages (Arabic, Hebrew), the PIL fallback overlay needs text alignment flipped.
-Font files may also need to be extended to cover full Unicode ranges - Noto Sans is the recommended universal fallback.

----

 ## 5. Human-in-the-Loop Checkpoint

 **What it is:** Adding a LangGraph `interrupt_before=["refine_prompt"]` at graph compile time, pausing the quality loop after evaluation so a creative director can review the score, see the generated image, and approve or override the refinement direction before the loop continues.